Netflix takes on language challenge in next phase of European expansion

 But tailoring Netflix to European tastes is not expected to come cheap.
 Some investors are already worried about the cost of Netflix's international ambitions, although Netflix shares have risen more than 30 percent this year, outperforming the Nasdaq Composite index, which is up 10 percent, and the Dow Jones Industrial, up 3.5 percent.

-The company has said its international operations would lose about $42 million (32.45 million euro) in the third quarter, while its spending on content overall would hit nearly $3 billion this year.
+The company has said its international operations would lose about $42 million (25.83 million pounds) in the third quarter, while its spending on content overall would hit nearly $3 billion this year.

 (Additional reporting by Kate Holton in London and Harro Ten Wolde in Frankfurt; Editing by Greg Mahlich)